hccho2/wavenet-tf.layers.conv1d/ReadMe.md

 ## Highlights

 - tf.lyaers.conv1d
+- Dilation convolution is also implented by tf.layers.conv1d
 - fast generation algorithm(https://github.com/tomlepaine/fast-wavenet)
 - We improved Fast wavenet implementation to filter_width >= 1 and batch_size >= 1  by using Queues.